-Restricted Share Awards
+Restricted Share Awards and Units

-In connection with the acquisition of the Centessa Subsidiaries, the Company issued 379,905 ordinary shares subject to future vesting.
-In the three months ended June 30, 2021, the Company issued 833,897 ordinary shares subject to future vesting to an employee.
-The fair value of the awards are based upon the estimated fair value of the Company's ordinary shares at the time of grant.
+In connection with the acquisition of the Centessa Subsidiaries, the Company issued 379,905 ordinary shares subject to future vesting under its Restricted Stock Awards program.
+For the period subsequent to the acquisition through March 31, 2023, the Company issued an additional 833,897 ordinary shares subject to future vesting to an employee.
+The fair value of the awards were based upon the estimated fair value of the Company's ordinary shares at the time of grant.